UKRIN-MAPS/ukat/misc/renaming_repository/README.md

 To check all worked, make a local commit, push it to `origin` (now updated to https://github.com/fnery/ukat) and then submit it as a PR to `upstream` (now updated to https://github.com/UKRIN-MAPS/ukat).

 The commit will contain a new `misc` directory placed in the root of the repository which will contain this document.

+Update after doing the above and merging the corresponding PR (https://github.com/UKRIN-MAPS/ukat/pull/48).
+All seems to have worked!